 Maritime Mentorship Program

-The Maritime Mentorship Program, the BoatShop's newest program, is designed to pair master boat builders and boat restorers with college-aged youth to teach them boat building, boat repair and boat restoration skills, techniques and practices.
+The Maritime Mentorship Program is designed to pair master boat builders and boat restorers with college-age youth to teach them boat building, boat repair and boat restoration skills, techniques, and practices.
 The first project, MMP Project #1 -- 1964 Chris-Craft Super Sport, launched in April 2015.
-The second project, construction of an Iain Oughtred-designed Gannet Sailing Dinghy, began in June 2016 and will be complete in fall 2017.
-We are currently seeking funding to support the third project, restoring a 1941 Chris-Craft 101 Deluxe.
+The second project, construction of a Gannet sailing dingy, was complete in September 2017.
+Project #3 begins in January 2018 and consists of restoring a 1941 Chris-Craft 101 Deluxe.

 RPM Foundation granted $3,500 to support the MMP’s third project, restoring a 1941 Chris-Craft 101 Deluxe, a classic 16’ wooden runabout.
 The third project will offer six paid internships to young adults who will be paired with a master shipwright in a hands-on master/apprentice environment to learn boat building, boat repair, and boat restoration skills.
 The BoatShop is seeking additional grant funding to support the project.